 - Brain chemistry

 It is important to note that environmental factors, such as recurring trauma or stress, are well-known in causing both addiction and depression.
 We at Next Chapter understand the importance of this link, and work to resolve underlying traumatic experiences in attempts to heal both mental disorders and substance abuse issues.
 Early in life, children undergo a constant process of discovery.
 They seek gratification, and develop effectively in a loving, nurturing, and supportive environment.
 When this process of discovery is interrupted, children may experience a clinical manifestation of depression.
-They begin believing that what they think and feel is wrong and bad, and when they grow up, they begin feeding this deeply rooted negativity with chemical substance (while initially attempting to self-medicate).
-For more information on the link between depression, trauma, and substance abuse, read our blog post HERE.
+They begin believing that what they think and feel is wrong and bad, and when they grow up, they begin feeding this deeply rooted negativity with chemical substance.

 Mania (Elevated Mood)